Tamil Nadu geography for Tnpsc and Upsc exams. This includes features such as mountains, plateaus, plains and coastal regions.

 Varusanadu and Andipatti Hills

-Varusanadu and Andipatti Hills are the other eastward extensions of Western Ghats.
-Megamalai (highway mountain), Kalugumalai, Kurangani Hill station and Suruli and Kumbakarai waterfalls are found on these hills.
+Varusanadu and Andipatti Hills are the other eastward extensions of the Western Ghats.
+Megamalai (highway mountain), Kalugumalai, Kurangani Hill station, and Suruli and Kumbakarai waterfalls are found on these hills.

 Srivilliputhur Grizzled Squirrel Wildlife Sanctuary is located on the southern slope of these hills in Virudhunagar district.